ninoz/iNalyzer.app/readme.txt

 cycript <bundleGUID>	- This is broken im not fixing it static <bundleGUID>	- Analyses the static application folder, looks at the binaries

-When The static and dyanmic modes are complete you need to copy the archive over to your PC for processing with doxgen

 Original info:
 https://appsec-labs.com/inalyzer/
 https://appsec-labs.com/tools/iNalyzer-User-Guide.pdf